MislavJaksic/Knowledge-Repository/Technology/DevOps/VersionControl/GitLab/Docs/CICD/GitLabPages/Introduction/README.md

 Redirecting is possible even with static pages.

-You can control the visibility of GitLab Pages.
+You can control the visibility of `GitLab Pages`.

 ### .gitlab-ci.yml configurations